Developing Resource Projects in Emerging Markets

 Carlyle Commodities (CSE:CCC) is a resource exploration and development company focused on acquiring, financing and developing growth-stage exploration projects that offer substantial upside.
 Carlyle Commodities’ flagship Cecilia gold-silver project is located in Sonora, Mexico approximately 40 kilometers southwest of Agua Prieta.
-The project is drill-permitted and comprised of 7,739.4 hectares that have returned top rock chip and grab samples of 133.7 g/t gold and 335 g/t silver.
+The project is drill-permitted and comprises 7,739.4 hectares that have returned top rock chip and grab samples of 133.7 g/t gold and 335 g/t silver.

 Carlyle Commodities also owns five projects in British Columbia, including its Sunset volcanic massive sulfide (VMS) cobalt–copper–zinc project, located only two hours drive from Vancouver, British Columbia, which was used as the company’s qualifying transaction.
 Carlyle’s other four BC projects are vanadium properties along the coast of British Columbia: Blackie, Peneece, Porcher and Star.
 Each property is located near major shipping routes and ports which could aid in delivering a finished product to foreign markets and end-users.
 The properties also host historical exploration work providing the company with additional exploration potential moving forward.